Duet3D/wiki-content/User_manual/Tuning/Triggers.md

 RepRapFirmware allows you to define external 'triggers' (such as a button press) that will run an associated system macro.
 This could be for an [emergency stop](/User_manual/Connecting_hardware/IO_E_stop){target=_blank}, but can be used for many other purposes, as the GCode commands that are run are held in a macro file for each trigger.

+Below are two examples:
-Below is an example, where Duet user Clinton Thomas builds a control panel, with a number of buttons which control various actions.
-This originally appeared here, using a Duet 2 and RRF 2.x: [Duet Dozuki wiki](https://duet3d.dozuki.com/Wiki/Using_M581_-_External_Triggers_and_Building_a_Control_Panel){target=_blank}
+1. User Clinton Thomas builds a control panel, with a number of buttons which control various actions.
+This originally appeared on the  [Duet Dozuki wiki](https://duet3d.dozuki.com/Wiki/Using_M581_-_External_Triggers_and_Building_a_Control_Panel){target=_blank}, using a Duet 2 and RRF 2.x
+2. User Nick Lindenmuth builds a water flow sensor failsafe, to add a flow sensor to trigger a reset using an arduino nano.
+This originally appeared on the  [Duet Dozuki wiki](https://duet3d.dozuki.com/Guide/Water+flow+sensor+failsafe/49){target=_blank}, using a Duet 2 and RRF 2.x

+# Control Panel

-# Required hardware
+## Required hardware

 [![triggers_01.jpg](/manual/sensors/triggers_01.jpg =x400)](/manual/sensors/triggers_01.jpg){target=_blank}